Schaffen-Softw/Wizlan/README.md

 In the 2nd update,

-**We will introduce PDF scanner (with many sub-options)like scanning images & saving as pdf,text recognition, converting pdf to any other formats like jpg,png,docx etc and vice-versa.Also,the feature of automatic text reader can be introduced in near future.
+**We will introduce PDF scanner (with many sub-options)like scanning images & saving as pdf,text recognition, converting pdf to any other formats like jpg,png,docx etc and vice-versa.Also,the feature of automatic text reader will be introduced in near future.
 -----

 In the 3rd update,